sOR-o/Hand-Pose-Detection/README.md

 ## Dataset Generation and Custom Gesture Detection
 This project offers a versatile platform for hand-related tasks, including `dataset generation` and custom hand gesture detection.
 The best place to start and learn about the project's evolution is the ["learning/testing"](https://github.com/sOR-o/Hand-Pose-Estimation/tree/main/learning/testing) folder.
 Here, you'll find different levels of understanding, providing comprehensive insights into the project's development.

+## Sign Language Recognition
+###### (In progress...)

+One of the key applications of hand pose estimation is sign language recognition.
+This project provides tools and resources to develop and train models for recognizing sign language gestures.
+Here's how it works:

+- **Hand Gesture Detection:** The system detects and tracks hand gestures using hand pose estimation techniques.

+- **Predicting Labels:** After detecting the hand gestures, the system captures the predicted labels associated with each gesture.

+- **Storing Predicted Labels:** The predicted labels, representing sign language gestures, are stored for interpretation and translation.

+- **Real-Time Translation:** The stored predicted labels are passed into a language model, i.e Lamma2 13B for translation.
+This model interprets the sign language gestures and generates the corresponding text.

+- **Displaying Real-Time Translation:** The translated text is then displayed in real-time, allowing seamless communication between sign language users and non-signers.

 ## Customization Options
 This project is designed to be flexible and easily customizable.
 Here are some aspects you can modify: